PostScript: Portable Document Format

-PDF and PostScript share the same imaging model, and both documents are mutually convertible to each other.
-Both documents produce the same result when printed.
-The difference between PDF and PostScript is that PDF lacks the general-purpose programming language framework of the PostScript language.
+PDF and PostScript share the same imaging model, and both formats are, mostly, mutually convertible to each other.
+However PostScript, the earlier format, lacks transparency: its native object model paints completely opaque.
+Except this, both formats produce the same result when printed.
+But PDF lacks the general-purpose programming language framework of the PostScript language.
 A PDF document is a static data structure made for efficient access and embeds navigational information suitable for interactive viewing.

 The language

 PostScript is a Turing-complete programming language, belonging to the concatenative group of programming languages.
-It is an interpreted, stack-based language similar to Forth but with strong dynamic typing, data structures inspired by those found in Lisp, scoped memory and, since language level 2, garbage collection.
+It is an interpreted, stack-based language similar to Forth, with dynamic typing, data structures inspired by those found in Lisp, scoped memory and, since language level 2, garbage collection.
 The language syntax uses reverse Polish notation, which makes the order of operations unambiguous, but reading a program requires some practice, because one has to keep the layout of the stack in mind.
 Most operators (what other languages term functions) take their arguments from the stack, and place their results onto the stack.
 Literals (for example, numbers) have the effect of placing a copy of themselves on the stack.
 Sophisticated data structures can be built on the array and dictionary types, but cannot be declared to the type system, which sees them all only as arrays and dictionaries, so any further typing discipline to be applied to such user-defined "types" is left to the code that implements them.

 The character "%" is used to introduce comments in PostScript programs.
 As a convention, every PostScript program should start with the characters "%!PS" as an interpreter directive so that all devices will properly interpret it as PostScript.

 PostScript programs are typically divided into two parts, conventionally called the prolog and the script.
 The prolog contains procedures and is written by a programmer.
 The script passes data to those procedures.
 The script is often generated automatically, using a programming language other than PostScript.